The Judy Garland Show: The Norman Jewison episodes (episodes 6–13)

 On August 2, after six weeks of taping and five completed shows, Schlatter was fired as producer.
 Varying reports have Schlatter being fired by James Aubrey, Jr. (president of CBS) or by Garland herself, but in either case, production was suspended for five weeks.
 Also fired were several of the writing staff and choreographer Danny Daniels.
 Replacing Schlatter as executive producer was Norman Jewison, who shared a vision for the series that was closer to that of Aubrey's.
 That vision was that Garland was too glamorous for television and that she needed her series to present her in a more conventional light.
 Veteran musical variety show writers John Aylesworth and Frank Peppiatt were brought in as well.
 Jewison, who had agreed to serve as producer through the thirteenth episode, implemented changes designed to "make the sacred cow less sacred," including Garland's subjection to Van Dyke's jokes that denigrated her issues with her weight, her reputation for unreliability and her career highs and lows.
-Jewison also introduced a new recurring feature, "Be My Guest," with Tormé's writing tailored material for the week's guest to perform with Garland near the top of each show.
+Jewison also introduced a new recurring feature, "Be My Guest," with Tormé's material tailored for the week's guest to perform with Garland near the top of each show.

 The Judy Garland Show premiered on September 29, during Jewison's run as producer.
 The episode chosen to be the premiere was Jewison's second completed episode, the seventh produced episode overall.
 Reviews were generally favorable (see below), though Jerry Van Dyke's supporting role was heavily criticized; Van Dyke was let go from the cast after the tenth produced episode.
 Jewison himself left after episode thirteen, as he had intended.